kleinschmidt/vot-distlearn-production/README.md

 Stimuli were synthesized using Klattworks.
 VOT continua vary from -30ms to +80ms, with apparent corresponding changes in f0/F1 onset at positive VOTs.

+## Timing and payment:

+Based on my testing, looks like the instructions will take like 5-6 minutes, and each block of 100 trials takes 5-6 minutes, for about 30 minutes overall.
+45 minutes for the whole thing should be fine.

 # Follow up: from words to syllables

 ## Extracting /bi/-/pi/ continuum